Get help with the cost of living

 If you don’t have enough money to live on, you might be able to get help to afford essentials like bills and food.
 This includes the Household Support Fund and cost of living payments.

 You should check if you can claim benefits - you might be able to do this even if you work, have savings or own a home.

 If you owe money and you're struggling to pay

 You should speak to the organisations you owe money to – they might let you pay smaller amounts or take a break from payments.

 Don’t ignore bills or letters about money you owe.

 Lots of people miss out on benefits they’re entitled to - so it’s worth checking what you can get.

 Claiming benefits might also let you get access to other financial help like cost of living payments and discounts on energy and transport.

 You might be able to claim benefits or increase your current benefits if you’re:

-of State Pension age and on a low income
+of State Pension age with a low income or no income

 responsible for children